JonasBiener/walle/README.md

 # WALL-E

 Remote Control for a WALL-E Robot.
-This project uses a Web-Bluetooth Interface to control an Arduino Giga R1.
+This project uses a Web-Interface hosted on the robot to control an Arduino Giga R1.